sakshi-0505/HomePage/HomePage/README.md

-Welcome to my web project LawOffice.
+Welcome to Home Page of LAW SCHOLARS
-LawOffice is a website for self employed lawyers.
+LAW SCHOLARS is a website for self employed lawyers.
 Website is also mobile responsive.

-A.K.